gldeng/universe/formal_theory/formal_theory_quantum_domain_en.md

 ## Quantum Domain Basic Definition

-The Quantum Domain $\Omega_Q$ is defined as the part of the universe that follows quantum mechanical laws, representing the space of wave function superposition states of infinite possibilities.
+The Quantum Domain $`\Omega_Q`$ is defined as the part of the universe that follows quantum mechanical laws, representing the space of wave function superposition states of infinite possibilities.
 The Quantum Domain has the following basic characteristics:

 1. **Superposition**: Systems can simultaneously exist in linear combinations of multiple states
 2. **Non-locality**: Spatially separated systems can maintain instantaneous correlations